appdotnet/api-spec/content/docs/resources/post/streams.md

 <%= url_params [
     ["user_id", "The user id.
 If the user id is <code>me</code> the current authenticated user will be used.
 You can also specify <code>@username</code> as a <code>user_id</code>."]
 ]%>

-*See [General Parameters](/docs/resources/post/#general-parameters) for optional parameters you can use with this query.*

 #### Example